PuffinJS/puffin/README.md

 ## 🔬 Status

 This is still on testing, not made for production usage.
+It's not released on NPM registry yet.

 ## ⚽ Samples

-You can find some samples on the /test directory.
+You can find some samples on the /samples directory.

 ### Testing :